1. Go away, far away, to some quiet isolated spot with no phone or internet service, preferably an undisclosed location.

 17. Focus on your breathing and settle in again.

 18. Your meditation timer goes off.
-Realize the twenty minutes you had available to you for meditating has disappeared while you managed children, dogs, cats, husbands and need for hair gel.
+Realize the twenty minutes you had available to you for meditating has disappeared while you managed children, dogs, cats, husbands and the need for hair gel.

 19. Wonder if you should stop announcing you’ll be meditating.